EV fleet management gets another venture-backed contender as Electriphi raises $3.5 million – TechCrunch

 “Twin Rivers Unified School District has the largest fleet of electric school buses in North America, and our ambition is to transition to a fully electric fleet in the coming years,” said Tim Shannon, transportation services director, Twin Rivers Unified School District, in a statement.
 “This is a significant undertaking, and we needed a trusted partner that could provide us state-of-the-art charging management and help us with data collection and monitoring.”

-There are several companies pursuing this market — all with either a bit of a head start, significant corporate backers, or more capital.
+There are several companies pursuing this market — all with either a bit of a head start, significant corporate backers or more capital.
 Existing offerings from EVConnect, GreenLots, GreenFlux, AmplyPower all compete with Electriphi.

-The company is betting that the experience of co-founder, Muffi Ghadiali, a former senior director at ChargePoint who led hardware and software development for fast charging infrastructure, can sway customers.
+The company is betting that the experience of co-founder Muffi Ghadiali, a former senior director at ChargePoint who led hardware and software development for fast charging infrastructure, can sway customers.
 Joining Ghadiali is Sanjay Dayal, who previously worked at Agralogics, Tibco, Xamplify, Versata and Sybase .

 There’s also the sheer scale of the opportunity, which is likely to see multiple companies emerge as winners.

-“There are millions of public and commercial fleet vehicles in the U.S. alone that we rely on daily for transportation, delivery and services, ” said Paul Straub, managing partner, Wireframe Ventures.
+“There are millions of public and commercial fleet vehicles in the U.S. alone that we rely on daily for transportation, delivery and services,” said Paul Straub, managing partner, Wireframe Ventures.
 “Many of these are beginning to consider electrification and the opportunity is tremendous.”